 10. Your child is totally wild all the time and seeks out jumping, spinning, climbing activities.

-How may these needs affect my child in the classroom?
+How may needs needs affect my child?

 Children that display these behaviours may have trouble with some of the skills they need in school.
 These are: